-One of the few opportunities for fishing the flats and bluewater from one location.
+Great flats and bluewater fly fishing all from one location.

 In the remote far north-west of Australia lies a unique small township called Exmouth, located 1300 kms from Perth.
 The fishery here is hugely diverse.
 It can be broken down into three principal areas; bluewater, pristine lagoon and the gulf fishery.
 This unique fishery shares the aggregation of semi-temperate and tropical species of fish.
 When this is accompanied with the accessibility, the options of angling become somewhat endless.